Doctor insights on:

 - How long does polyp take to turn to cancer?

-- How long does it take gingivitis to turn into advanced periodontits?
+- How long does it take for hiv to turn into aids?

-- How long does chlamydia take to turn into pid?
+- How long does it take to turn food into fat?

 - Does placenta accreta cause respiratory distress syndrome?

 - Acute respiratory distress syndrome emedicine